Configuration in the web interface

 # Calls

-In the Settings > Calls > Call Settings section, you can select the protocol that TrueConf Group will use.
+In the Settings → Calls → Call settings section, you can select the protocol that TrueConf Group will use.

 Below is the presentation preview setting.
-If the option is selected, content will automatically begin streaming to remote participants when the source is connected during a conference.
-If the "By button" option is selected, the content source will initially display only on your screen, and further streaming to the conference will start only when you click the button.
+If When connected is selected, content will immediately be shared with remote participants when a source is connected during a conference.
+If By button click is selected, the content source will first display only on your screen, and sharing with the conference will begin only when the Start sharing button is pressed.

-# Call Reception
+# Call reception

-• Automatically – the terminal automatically answers an incoming call/invitation;
+Accept automatically – the terminal automatically answers an incoming call/invitation;

-In the area on the right, you can configure the call reception settings:
+Below you can configure the call reception settings:

-• Spam protection (Spam calls via SIP and H.323 protocols are automatically rejected);
+Spam protection (Spam calls via SIP and H.323 protocols are automatically rejected);

-When operating on an open network with a public white IP address, standard SIP and H.323 ports may frequently receive "calls" from various scanner programs that search for vulnerabilities in IP telephony.
+When operating on an open network with a public white IP address, standard SIP and H.323 ports may frequently receive "calls" from various scanning programs that search for vulnerabilities in IP telephony.
 Spam protection makes the terminal invisible to them.

-• Block incoming SIP calls;
+Block incoming SIP calls;

-• Block incoming calls during recording/broadcasting.
+Block incoming calls while recording/streaming.

 # MCU